Proteus effect: Evidence

 A meta-analysis examining 46 quantitative experimental studies of the Proteus effect found a small-but-approaching-medium effect size that was relatively consistent (between 0.22 and 0.26), with nearly all variance explained, suggesting that the Proteus effect is reliable and sizable relative to other digital media effects.

 Findings from a study that compared the appearance and behaviors of avatars in Second Life to the real world behavior and appearance of their users support the Proteus effect.
 In this study, participants who reported that they had designed their avatars to be more attractive also reported engaging in more confident and extraverted behavior when compared to their real world behavior.
 A study also found that the effects happen in the short term.

 The Proteus effect has also been linked to attitude changes that reflect the stereotypes associated with their avatar's appearance.
 In a study by Jesse Fox, Jeremy N. Bailenson, and Liz Tricase, women were assigned avatars whose appearances were either highly sexualized or non-sexualized.
 While wearing a head-mounted display, participants were asked to face a virtual mirror that allowed them to see the reflection of their avatar.
 This was followed by a virtual conversation with a male avatar who was being controlled by the researchers.
 Women who used a sexualized avatar reported having more thoughts about their body image.
 The researchers concluded that this finding supports the Proteus effect by demonstrating that individuals internalized the sexualized aspects of their avatar's appearance, which led to greater self-objectification.
-Support for this conclusion comes from a similar study in which more body-related thoughts were reported by women who were asked to wear swimsuit when compared to women who were only asked to try on a shirt while facing a mirror.
+Support for this conclusion comes from a similar study in which more body-related thoughts were reported by women who were asked to wear a swimsuit when compared to women who were only asked to try on a shirt while facing a mirror.
 There are also studies that suggest how the use of avatars decrease stereotypes about elderly groups.